 Healthy diets contain fruit & vegetables

-They are important sources of energy, contain lots of vitamins, minerals and fibre, as well as important phytonutrients that are potentially incredibly beneficial to health.
-Population studies looking at behaviour across large groups of people have shown that high intakes of fruit and vegetables are associated with a lower risk of chronic diseases; particularly, cardiovascular disease (1-3), type 2 diabetes (4) and cancer (5).
+They also contain fibre, a good source of energy, and important phytonutrients that are potentially incredibly beneficial to health.
+Population studies looking at behaviour across large groups of people have shown that high intakes of fruit and vegetables are associated with a lower risk of chronic diseases, particularly cardiovascular disease (1-3), type 2 diabetes (4) and cancer (5).

 In 2003 The World Health Organisation (WHO) and The United Nations Food and Agriculture Organisation (FAO) recommended a minimum daily intake of 400g of fruit and vegetables (excluding potatoes and other starchy tubers).
 This recommendation was designed to prevent chronic diseases such as heart disease, cancer, diabetes and obesity, as well as lowering the risk of micronutrient deficiencies in less developed countries.
 Many individual countries followed suit recommending either 400-600g per day or 5-a-day, either with or without including potatoes.
 400g of fruit or vegetables and 5-a-day are considered to be roughly equivalent (6).